How to Become a Certified Dementia Practitioner

 - CMDCP Certified Montessori Dementia Care Professional – Association Account

 OK!
-That was a lot of information and I hope that you now understand how to become a Certified Dementia Practitioner ®.
-Let’s re-cap!
+That was a lot of information and we hope that you now understand what a Certified Dementia Practitioner® is, who is eligible to become one, and how to actually become a Certified Dementia Practitioner®.

 - Be in a qualifying profession